steveclarkcouk/Appcelerator-Arrow-Push-Wordpress-Plugin/README.md

 # Wordpress Appcelerator-Cloud-REST-SDK

 Integration of Appcelerator Cloud REST SDK into Wordpress for use with Push Notifcations.
 This is a very simple plugin that will be developed upon in the future.
+The REST SDK is 'ACS Cloud Service PHP Helper Class by WisdomSky' - https://github.com/WisdomSky/Appcelerator-Cloud-REST-PHP-SDK.

 ## Configure Your App For Push